Peter D. and Beverly J. Trone

 Heads District Staff Of 458

-of the General Census of ,1960 for the Third Congressional District.
+as the Directorof the General Census of, 1960 for the Third Congressional District.

-As the Third District is the second largest in Indiana, pop ulation wise, a sizeable staff will be required, employing some 24 crew
+As the Third District is the second largest in Indiana, population wise, a sizeable staff will be required, employing some 24

-of January and through February the testing and training of applicants for positions as clerks and enumerators will continue.
+remainder of January and through February the testing and training of applicants for positions as clerks and enumerators

 Active In Civic Affairs

 He is a member of the Culver -Union Township Library Board, serving also as treasurer.
 "Pete" also has held the office of